meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

     assert count_bits_slow(input_int) == gmpy2.popcount(input_int)
 ```

-For illustrative purposes we have here specified a [@settings(max_examples=500)](https://hypothesis.readthedocs.io/en/latest/settings.html) decorator to tweak the default number of input values to generate.
+For illustrative purposes, we've also specified a [`@settings(max_examples=500)`](https://hypothesis.readthedocs.io/en/latest/settings.html) decorator to tweak the default number of input values to generate.

-The test passes - showing that the optimized, hard to follow code of `gmpy2.popcount` gives the same results as our slower but simpler `count_bits_slow` function.
-Note that if this was the only reason to bring in gmpy2 as a dependency, it would be wise to benchmark if the performance improvements of it really would outweight the cost and weight of the dependency.
+The test passes  🎉 - showing that the optimized, hard-to-follow code of `gmpy2.popcount` gives the same results as our slower but less complex `count_bits_slow` function.

+Be sure to note that if this was the only reason to bring in gmpy2 as a dependency, it'd be wise to benchmark if the performance improvements of it really would outweight the cost and weight of the dependency.

 ## Finding bugs with property-based testing
-We haven't had a failing test yet - let's go hunting!

-So far we've seen how to use it, but we haven't used it to find a bug.
-Let's put it use.

-The [json5](https://pypi.org/project/json5/) library for [JSON5](https://json5.org/) serialization might be a good fit (besides being a young project and therefore more likely to contain bugs - picked a project that's more likely to have a bug - if you took a random project, it's less likely that you'll uncover a bug - maybe remove):
+We've gone over the concepts of property-based testing and seen various properties in action - this is great.
+But one of the selling points of property-based tests is that they are supposed help us find more bugs.
+And we haven't found any bugs yet.

+So let's go hunting.

+For this example, we'll use the [json5](https://pypi.org/project/json5/) library for [JSON5](https://json5.org/) serialization.
+It's a bit niche, sure, but it's also a younger project.
+This means that we're more likely to uncover a bug compared to a more established library.

+The json5 library contains:

 - One **property** of JSON5 is that it is a superset of JSON.
 - Another **property** (which is true of most serialization formats) is that deserializing a serialized string should give us back the original object.